Lincoln Electric Education Partner Schools (LEEPS): A Quantum Step Forward for Welding Educators

 - Welding instructors must participate in a Lincoln Electric Welding Enhancement and Learning Development Seminar (WELDS) once every three years.
 (WELD combines many of the elements of the Welding Educators Workshop and the Beyond the Booth seminar.)

-All the benefits of Level 1, plus the following:
+All the benefits of Track 1, plus the following:

 - An additional week of free welding training at Lincoln Electric’s Cleveland headquarters.